alainchiasson/vault-codespaces/labs/lab_integrate_terraform_and_vault.md

 # Hands-on Lab: Integrating HashiCorp Vault with Terraform

 ## Overview
 In this lab, you will learn how to integrate HashiCorp Vault with Terraform using proper authentication and authorization.
-You will create a new Key-Value secrets engine, write secrets to it, create a dedicated policy and token for Terraform, and then use Terraform to access and output these secrets.
+You will create a new Key-Value secrets engine, write secrets to it, create a dedicated policy and token for Terraform, and then use Terraform to access and output these secrets using the ephmeral resource type.
+The use of the ephemeral resource type allows you to leverage secrets from vault, but they will not be persisted in the state file like other variables.

 **Time Required:** ~45 minutes